embyt/balloonrss/README.txt

   the Microsoft .NET Framework Version 2.0 Redistributable Package from Microsoft and install it.
-- Copy the executable "balloonrss.exe" together with the channel configuration "channelConfig.xml" in any directory of your choice.
+- Copy the executable "balloonrss.exe" together with the channel configuration "defaultChannels.xml" in any directory of your choice.
 - Start the application.
 - Adapt the channel configuration with the RSS feeds of your choice.
 - You might want to link it in the autostart folder.